I am honored to live by the words of Confucious.

 I graduated from the University of Connecticut with a Master’s of Arts degree in Human Development and Family Relations with a concentration in Marriage and Family Therapy.
 I am licensed by the state of Connecticut.
 My undergraduate studies were obtained from the University of Massachusetts where I graduated with a Bachelor of Science in Elementary Education with a concentration in Early Childhood Development.
-I have obtained the highest level of credentialing with the American Association of Marriage and Family Therapy as a Clinical Member and Approved Supervisor.

 In working with children and families, I draw on my educational background and extensive experience in child development.
 I am passionate about helping children and families heal and grow in therapy and I specialize in working with children who have experienced trauma and loss.
 In 2010, I had the honor of receiving The Department of Children and Families Provider of the Year Award for Outstanding Service to children in Connecticut.